parse-community/Parse-SDK-Flutter/packages/flutter/README.md

 ```

-#### Early Web support
+#### Web support
-Currently this requires adding `X-Parse-Installation-Id` as an allowed header to parse-server.
+Due to Cross-origin resource sharing (CORS) restrictions, this requires adding `X-Parse-Installation-Id` as an allowed header to parse-server.
 When running directly via docker, set the env var `PARSE_SERVER_ALLOW_HEADERS=X-Parse-Installation-Id`.
 When running via express, set [ParseServerOptions](https://parseplatform.org/parse-server/api/master/ParseServerOptions.html) `allowHeaders: ['X-Parse-Installation-Id']`.

-Be aware that for web ParseInstallation does include app name, version or package identifier.
+Be aware that for web ParseInstallation does include app name, version or package identifier automatically.
+You should manually provide this data as described [here](https://github.com/parse-community/Parse-SDK-Flutter/blob/master/docs/migrate-1-0-28.md#optional-provide-app-information-on-web);

 ## Objects